the-turing-way/the-turing-way/book/website/collaboration/inclusive-events/inclusive-events-schedules.md

 (cl-inclusive-events-inclusive-program-planning)=
 ## Creating an Inclusive Program
-If you are able, consider including a person with lived experience in the planning of an event's program and agenda.
+Ideally you will include a person with lived experience in the planning of an event's program and agenda.

 Involving people with lived experience in the planning and delivery of events ensures the voice of people with lived experience is built into the dialogue throughout your event.

 Active involvement can also help organizers develop a greater understanding of what is important from the perspective of people with lived experience and ensure that the proposed structure and content of the event is shaped in a way that will meet the needs of the potential attendees.

 Their involvement can offer insight and perspective into the specific challenges and needs of individuals with disabilities and any specific lived experience your event is focused on.
 If you are including a person, or group, with lived experience in the planning, ensure that you are appropriately compensating and supporting them for their expertise.

 If you are unable to include a representative on your planning team, try to prioritize the engagement of, and feedback from, the specific communities that will be in attendance.
 People with lived experience may offer different ideas about how to present the materials, and their insights will be invaluable in developing an inclusive event program that is genuinely accessible, respectful, and responsive to the diverse needs of all participants.